By DAVID KEYTON, JILL LAWLESS and MIKE CORDER

 Amid acrimony in the House of Windsor, Harry quit as a senior royal and moved to the U.S. two years ago.
 On Saturday, there was a possible sign of a reconciliation as Harry and Meghan joined his brother Prince William and sister-in-law Catherine in meeting mourners outside Windsor Castle.

-The queen’s coffin will be flown Tuesday to London, where it will lie in state at the Houses of Parliament Palace from Wednesday afternoon until the morning of the funeral on Sept.
+The queen’s coffin will lie at the cathedral for 24 hours, giving members of the public a chance to file past and pay their respects.
+On Tuesday, it will be flown to London where the coffin will lie in state at the Houses of Parliament Palace from Wednesday afternoon until the morning of the funeral on Sept.
 19.

 Authorities already have issued rules and guidelines for people wanting to pay their respects in London, with a long queue expected.